-Katydids look like grasshoppers but you can tell them apart by their antennas, which are as long as their bright green bodies.
+Katydids look like grasshoppers, but you can tell them apart by their antennas, which are as long as their bright green bodies.
 You’ll normally find these insects in shrubs or trees in the garden, since they are leaf eaters.
 Generally, katydids in the garden nibble leaves but do not do serious garden damage.
-You’ll need to get a few more katydids facts to determine whether to try to get rid of them.
+You’ll need to get a few more katydid facts to determine whether to try to get rid of them.
 Read on for more information about katydids.

 Katydids are known for the sounds the males make to attract mates.
 By rubbing their wings together rapidly, they produce a noise that sounds like “katydid.”
 It can be, and often is, repeated over and over for hours, night after night.

 Although katydids can be found resting on herbaceous plants, they rarely damage them seriously.
-While some gardeners appreciate their “song,” others consider katydid garden pests and ask how to get rid of katydid bugs.
+While some gardeners appreciate their “song,” others consider katydids garden pests and ask how to get rid of katydid bugs.

 Katydid Garden Pests

 It is important to learn information about katydids that can harm plants.
 One of the potentially harmful species of katydid is the broad-winged katydid.
-It is longer than other types of katydids in the garden, at 2 ½ inches, with the same bright green body.
+It is longer than other types of katydids in the garden, at 2 ½ inches (6 cm.), with the same bright green body.
 The leaves of the broad-winged katydid are veined and look like citrus leaves.
 This serves them well since it is citrus leaves that they like to eat.

 The broad-winged katydid feeds on the leaves of citrus trees generally in the morning.
 If they eat the foliage of a mature tree, no significant damage is done.
 However, they become katydid garden pests when they defoliate young citrus trees.